ShriramShanbhag/ShriramShanbhag/README.md

 # Hi, I'm Shriram

-Frontend engineer with a focus on building thoughtful user experiences.
+Senior Frontend engineer with a focus on building thoughtful user experiences.

 Professionally, I work primarily with JavaScript and TypeScript across Angular, React, Lit, and Next.js.
 Outside of work, I build tools that make the web more usable, less distracting, and more respectful of users' attention.